Jessie Inchauspé: Anti-Spike Formula

 In 2024, Inchauspé announced the launch of her nutritional supplement, Anti-Spike Formula.
 She describes the supplement as "the best supplement to support your glucose levels."
 The supplement is marketed as reducing blood sugar spikes by up to 40%, and as having long-term effects on fasting glucose levels and GLP-1.

 A 2-capsule serving includes 250 mg of white mulberry leaf extract as Reducose, 250 mg of Eriomin (a citrus flavonoid lemon extract), 85 mg of cinnamon bark extract at a 12 to 1 extraction ratio, equivalent to 1g of cinnamon, as well as lemon extract and an "antioxidant" vegetable blend.

-Critics have noted the lack of rigorous clinical trials to substantiate the efficacy of the supplements.
-While a meta-analysis do show that the main ingredient, white mulberry leaf extract, does have a positive effect on glycemic traits, robust clinical trials are lacking.
+The product has received criticism owing to the lack of clinical trials investigating the efficacy of the supplements.
+Evidence for the main ingredient, white mulberry leaf extract, having a beneficial effect on blood glucose levels is limited.

 Reception

-Publishers Weekly comments that "Inchauspé shines in her desire to ensure readers have a good grasp on the facts behind diets, and in her ability to communicate it well."

-She has also garnered endorsements from respected figures: David Sinclair, a Harvard professor, called her book “the best practical guide for managing glucose to maximize health and longevity,” and Dr. Robert Lustig praised her talent for translating complex science into helpful advice.
+Australian geneticist David Sinclair, called her book “the best practical guide for managing glucose to maximize health and longevity,” and Dr. Robert Lustig praised her talent for translating complex science into helpful advice.

-However, nutrition experts caution that her so-called “glucose hacks” reflect well-established dietary advice rather than novel insights.
-Cornell nutrition associate professor Laura Bellows observed that such suggestions are “widely accepted by nutritionists.”
+She has received widespread criticism over the lack of evidence for her products and methods.

+In June 2025, the Freedom Food Alliance, supported by more than 40 registered dietitians, nutritionists, and medical professionals, published an open letter to Channel 4 regarding misinformation in the documentary Eat Smart: Secrets of the Glucose Goddess.
+The letter raised "serious concerns" over the program's scientific accuracy, alleging that it oversimplified medical conditions like acne by suggesting they could be resolved through "glucose hacks."
+The experts argued that the show misrepresented blood sugar science by encouraging non-diabetic individuals to minimize glucose spikes, noting that variability is a "normal and healthy physiological response" in those without metabolic disorders.

+The signatories also warned that the program's emphasis on constant monitoring and dietary "hacks" could fuel orthorexic tendencies and disordered eating patterns.
+Additionally, the letter highlighted Inchauspé’s lack of professional dietetic or medical credentials - she is not a registered dietician or medical doctor - and criticized the marketing of her commercial supplements, asserting that the claims lacked independent scientific validation.